-At your pre-surgery clinic visit, we will ask you for the name of the person who will help you at home after discharge.
+At your pre-surgery clinic visit, we will ask for the name of the person who will help you at home after discharge.

 • When you are discharged, you cannot drive yourself home.
-A responsible adult can drive you, or you can ride on public transportation.
-We suggest that someone ride with you.
+A responsible adult can drive you, or you can take public transport.